DamienPup/TwitchChat-To-Do-List/README.md

 The latest changes since last time I pushed something to this repo:
 - Finally improved the scrolling animation to fix some long standing issues, see [Known Issues](#known-issues) for what's left.
+- The `credits` command now shows the bots github url.
+- New `github` command to display only the bots github url, and not the entire credits.

 ## List of commands